OpenNebula/vOneCloud-docs/docs/source/infrastructure_configuration/hybrid_cloud.rst

 You need your SoftLayer Username and the API Key that can be retrieved from your SoftLayer Control Panel.
 More information on IBM SoftLayer support can be found `here <http://docs.opennebula.org/4.10/advanced_administration/cloud_bursting/slg.html>`__.

-.. note:: If vOneCloud is running behind a corporate http proxy, the SoftLayer hybrid connectors won't be available
+.. warning:: If vOneCloud is running behind a corporate http proxy, the SoftLayer hybrid connectors won't be available

 Step 2.
 Restart vOneCloud services
 --------------------------------------------------------------------------------